Applications close 30 November 2022.

 As a result of a generous donation to The University of Melbourne, the Department of General Practice is able to offer an annual award to general practitioners interested in undertaking research to advance the practice of primary care through innovation (‘research field’) and improve health outcomes for patients in Australia.

-This award is ideal for general practitioners who wish to learn more about undertaking research to drive innovation in primary care practice and policy from a solid evidence base and thereby improve human health.
+This award is ideal for general practitioners and general practitioners in training who wish to learn more about undertaking research to drive innovation in primary care practice and policy from a solid evidence base and thereby improve human health.

 Research theme areas